DanTup/streamdeck.dart/example/README.md

 # streamdeck_example_plugin

-## An example plugin for the Elgato Stream Deck built using package:streamdeck.
+## An example plugin for the Elgato Stream Deck built in Dart using package:streamdeck.

 Examples: